Clinical neuropsychology: Assessment

 Neuropsychological assessments usually commence with a clinical interview as a means of collecting a history, which is relevant to the interpretation of any later neuropsychological tests.
-In addition, this interview provides qualitative information about the patient's ability to act in a socially apt manner, organise and communicate information effectively and provide an indication as to the patient's mood, insight and motivation.
+In addition, this interview provides qualitative information about the patient's ability to act in a socially apt manner, organize and communicate information effectively, and provide an indication as to the patient's mood, insight, and motivation.
 It is only within the context of a patient's history that an accurate interpretation of their test data and thus a diagnosis can be made.
 The clinical interview should take place in a quiet area free from distractions.
-Important elements of a history include demographic information, description of presenting problem, medical history (including any childhood or developmental problems, psychiatric and psychological history), educational and occupational history (and if any legal history and military history.)
+Important elements of a history include demographic information, a description of the presenting problem, medical history (including any childhood or developmental problems and psychiatric and psychological history), educational and occupational history, and any legal history and military history.